- Do your students need to find and use library resources for class assignments?

 The Library Media Center currently provides Turnitin plagiarism detection software and support for the software.
-For help in using Turnitin via Canvas, see the Turnitin library guide or contact a librarian.
+For help in using Turnitin via Canvas, view our Turnitin LibGuide or contact a librarian.
 Librarians can also help faculty reduce plagiarism via curriculum development; instructors report that library instruction sessions further reduce plagiarism.

 Placing Material on Reserve

 Faculty may place library materials or items such as personal books, copies of articles or films on reserve for their students.
 Reserve items are located at the Circulation or Media counters, and are available to students to check out for short periods of time.
 The instructor placing items on reserve determines the length of check-out time and whether the item can leave the library.
 Note: It takes 48 hours to process reserve items.
 Please plan ahead when you bring materials to the library and inform your students accordingly.

 For more information, read the Library Media Center’s Reserve Guidelines.

 Faculty and staff may suggest items to be added to the library collection.
 Use our online form to request materials or contact Cadi Russell-Sauvé, the Collection Development Coordinator.
 Cadi can be contacted by phone 425-564-2262 or via e-mail.
 You can also stop by the Library Media Center and talk with a reference librarian, or contact your divisional liaison.
 Priority will be given to materials in agreement with the Collection Development Guidelines.